observatorycontrolsystem/ocs-authentication/README.md

 url(r'^authprofile/', include(authprofile_urls))
 ```

-You must also set the environment variable `OAUTH_CLIENT_APPS_BASE_URLS` in the Oauth Server, which will trigger the server to call the UpdateToken View on each of those urls whenever a user's token is revoked and replaced, and the AddUpdateUser View on each of those urls whenever a user model or profile is created or updated.
+You must also set the environment variable `OAUTH_CLIENT_APPS_BASE_URLS` in the Oauth Server, which will trigger the server to call the UpdateToken View on each of those URLs whenever a user's token is revoked and replaced, and the AddUpdateUser View on each of those URLs whenever a user model or profile is created or updated.
 This keeps the user account details and api_tokens synced up between applications.

 ## Settings